Skip to content

 HIPAA Security Rule requirements apply uniformly, but practical implementation varies significantly by practice type, size, and the clinical systems in use.
 A chiropractic practice managing imaging files and EHR records faces different technical challenges than a multi-specialty clinic running a patient portal, telehealth platform, and in-house billing operation.

 For chiropractic offices navigating HIPAA compliance, our dedicated resource on chiropractic cybersecurity addresses the specific systems and workflows most common in that environment.
-For dental practices, the intersection of imaging systems, practice management software, and patient communication platforms creates a distinct security surface—our guide on HIPAA compliance for dental offices covers those specifics in depth.
+For dental practices, the intersection of imaging systems, practice management software, and patient communication platforms creates a distinct security surface.
+Our guide on HIPAA compliance for dental offices covers those specifics in depth, including how to handle patient portals and digital radiography systems that many general security guides overlook.

-Telemedicine platforms introduce additional considerations: video conferencing tools used for patient care must be covered under a signed Business Associate Agreement with the platform vendor confirming the platform's HIPAA compliance.
+Telemedicine platforms introduce additional considerations.
+Video conferencing tools used for patient appointments must be covered under a signed Business Associate Agreement with the platform vendor confirming HIPAA compliance.
 Not all commercial video conferencing tools are HIPAA-eligible, and using a non-BAA platform for telehealth appointments constitutes an impermissible disclosure of PHI that creates significant documentation gaps in OCR investigations.
+The BAA must be in place before you transmit any patient information through the platform, not after.

 Regardless of practice type, the fundamentals remain constant: document your risk analysis, enforce access controls, encrypt ePHI in transit and at rest, train your staff, monitor your environment, and maintain a tested incident response plan.
-These are the legal floor established by the HIPAA Security Rule, and HHS OCR enforces them accordingly.
+The healthcare risk assessment from Bellator Cyber Guard helps you identify where your current controls fall short and what to prioritize first.

 Schedule Your Healthcare Security Assessment